espressif/esptool/docs/en/esptool/basic-commands.rst

 ::

-    esptool --chip {IDF_TARGET_NAME} merge_bin -o merged-flash.bin --flash_mode dio --flash_size 4MB 0x1000 bootloader.bin 0x8000 partition-table.bin 0x10000 app.bin
+    esptool.py --chip {IDF_TARGET_NAME} merge_bin -o merged-flash.bin --flash_mode dio --flash_size 4MB 0x1000 bootloader.bin 0x8000 partition-table.bin 0x10000 app.bin

 Will create a file ``merged-flash.bin`` with the contents of the other 3 files.
-This file can be later be written to flash with ``esptool write_flash 0x0 merged-flash.bin``.
+This file can be later be written to flash with ``esptool.py write_flash 0x0 merged-flash.bin``.

 .. note: